Linear Regularizers Enforce the Strict Saddle Property: Introduction

 \subsection{Contributions}

-The contributions of this paper are the following: \begin{itemize} \item A local linear regularization method using only first-order information (i.e., $\nabla f(x)$) that enforces satisfaction of the SSP around critical points \item A proof that this regularization method escapes non-strict saddle points that satisfy a condition much weaker than the SSP, and examples of non-strict saddle points that satisfy this weaker condition \item Conditions under which linearly regularized gradient descent is guaranteed to converge to a local minimum \item Bounds on the regularization error seen at minima that is induced by linear regularizers \end{itemize}
+The contributions of this paper are the following: \begin{itemize} \item We identify certain properties that any linear regularization scheme must have, namely that regularizers cannot be chosen randomly, must be chosen locally, and must have their norms obey an upper bound dependent on $f$. \item We present a regularization scheme that has the above properties, and analyze the bifurcations it induces. \item We prove that, under a condition much weaker than the SSP, the presented regularization scheme escapes all saddle points (strict and non-strict) of $f$. \item We bound the regularization error seen at minima that is induced by linear regularizers. \end{itemize}

-The remainder of this paper is organized as follows.
-In Section~\ref{linearregularizers}, we prove that almost all linear regularizers enforce the SSP, and we demonstrate the need to define this regularizer locally rather than globally.
-In Section~\ref{bifurcations}, we analyze the bifurcations that may occur when regularizing and justify a particular choice of regularizer that avoids problematic bifurcations.
-In Section~\ref{exitcondition}, we describe the condition weaker than the SSP for which this regularization method escapes saddle points and demonstrate this escape on examples of non-strict saddle points taken from the literature.
-Then, in Section~\ref{convergencecondition} we give conditions under which we converge to local minima.
-In Section~\ref{numericalresults}, we present numerical results on a neural network with four hidden layers, and in Section~\ref{concludingremarks} we provide concluding remarks.
+The remainder of the paper is organized as follows.
+Section~\ref{linearregularizers} establishes the theoretical motivation behind a linear regularization scheme.
+In Section~\ref{bifurcations}, we analyze the bifurcations that may occur when regularizing, identify the properties a linear regularization scheme for SSP enforcement must have, and present a particular choice of regularizer that has these properties.
+In Section~\ref{exitcondition}, we prove this regularization method escapes saddle points that satisfy a condition weaker than the SSP and demonstrate this escape on examples of non-strict saddle points taken from the literature.
+In Section~\ref{hyperparameter}, we analyze a hyperparameter that regulates the size of regularization and its effect on speed and accuracy, and in Section~\ref{concludingremarks} we provide concluding remarks.